Seirdy/seirdy.one/content/posts/website-best-practices.md

 This is possibly the most subjective item I'm including, and the item with the most exceptions.
 Consider it more of a weak suggestion than hard advice.
 Use your own judgement.

 The first or second heading in the DOM, and the highest heading level, should be the page title marking the start of your main content (i.e. it should come after the site title, site navigation links, etc).
-Only if this is impossible should you consider adding a "skip link" instead.
-Visually-impaired users generally prefer navigating by headings.
+If this is impossible, consider adding a "skip link" instead.
+Visually-impaired users generally prefer navigating by headings, but screen reader beginners still benefit from a skip-link.

 A simple layout looks good at a variety of window sizes, rendering responsive layout changes unnecessary.
 Textual websites really don't need more than a single column; readers should be able to scan a page top-to-bottom, left-to-right (or right-to-left, depending on the locale) exactly once to read all its content.
 Verify this using the horizontal-line test: mentally draw a horizontal line across your page, and make sure it doesn't intersect more than one (1) item.
 Keeping a single-column layout that doesn't require responsive layout changes ensures smooth window re-sizing.